 - Heavy upholstery needle for attaching buttons

-The Round Pillow uses the same supplies, just a different pattern.
+The Round Pillow uses the all same supplies as the Hexagon pillow, just a different pattern.

 The Square Pillow requires just 2½ yards of cording, ⅝ yards each of the two fabrics, and a 20″ x 20″ pillow insert instead of polyester fiber fill.
 It also does not use the button cover kits.

 NOTE: For our instructions, we will be referring to the fabrics used in our sample: Ikat and Paisley.

 - If creating the hexagon pillow, click the link at the beginning of this sentence to download and print out TWO copies of each of our THREE pattern sheets.
 These three sheets have been bundled into ONE PDF file to make the download easier: Hexagon Pillow Piece 1, Hexagon Pillow Piece 2, Hexagon Pillow Piece 3.

 IMPORTANT: Each pattern piece is ONE 8½” x 11″ sheet.
 You must print the PDF file at 100%.
 DO NOT SCALE to fit the page.
 There is a guide rule on each page so you can confirm your final printout is to scale.